Houston - Special Exhibits

 Kilauea by Helena Scheffer of Beaconsfield, Quebec, Canada.
 From the exhibit “A Celebration of Color.”

-My Long Trip to Baltimore by Becky Cohen.
+My Long Trip to Baltimore by Becky Cohen and quilted by Julie Wells.
 From the exhibit “Family History in a Baltimore Album.”

 Bornean Orangutan by Laura Gilmartin.
 From the exhibit “Inspired by Endangered Species.”
 Sponsored by eQuilter.com